-That’s easy – ideally everyone over 18, but it is crucial for those living together, those with children, those who don’t want to create an unnecessary tax bill and those whose assets may be at risk from creditors in the future.
-No need to lose everything which would have helped your children and grandchildren if you make a Will of the right type.
+Ideally everyone over 18, but it is crucial for those living together, those with children, those who don’t want to create an unnecessary tax bill and those whose assets may be at risk from creditors in the future.
+No need to lose everything which would have helped your children and grandchildren if you Create a Will of the right type.
 And once it is made, it needs to be reviewed regularly as finances, family, Tax and the Law are constantly changing.
 Our unique Peace of Mind Service makes that easy and affordable.

 Always remember that is just the start of your Legal Planning journey, not a once in a lifetime set and forget job!

 What happens to your kids if you don’t make a Will?